krerkkiat/acm-cs-survival-guide/basic-unix-commands.rst

 =============================================
 What about :bash:`Ctrl+s` and :bash:`Ctrl+q`?
 =============================================
-If you accidentally hit :bash:`Ctrl+s`, what you will experience is the terminal is freeze from any other inputs that you are trying to type in.
+If you accidentally hit :bash:`Ctrl+s`, what you will experience is the terminal is frozen from any other inputs that you are trying to type in.
 To resolve that hit :bash:`Ctrl+q` to unfreeze it.

 For deeper detail and history, please see `this stack exchange question <https://unix.stackexchange.com/questions/12107/how-to-unfreeze-after-accidentally-pressing-ctrl-s-in-a-terminal>`_.